Coarse-median preserving automorphisms: Ultralimits and coarse-median preserving automorphisms.

 Let $\G$ be a finite simplicial graph, $\A=\A_{\G}$ the associated right-angled Artin group, and $\X=\X_{\G}$ the universal cover of its Salvetti complex.
 Denote by $d$ the $\ell^1$ metric on $\X$ and set $r=\dim\X$.
 Fix a non-principal ultrafilter $\om$.

-Given a group $G$, we say that a group embedding $G\hookrightarrow\A$ is \emph{convex-cocompact} if its image is convex-cocompact in $\A\acts\X$ in the sense of Definition~\ref{cc defn}.
-Note that $G$ admits a convex-cocompact embedding in a right-angled Artin group if and only if $G$ is the fundamental group of a compact special cube complex \cite{Haglund-Wise-GAFA}.
+When we speak \emph{convex-cocompactness} in $\A$ from now on (Definition~\ref{cc defn}), this is always meant with respect to the standard action $\A\acts\X$.
+Note that a group $G$ is isomorphic to a convex-cocompact subgroup of a right-angled Artin group if and only if $G$ is the fundamental group of a compact special cube complex \cite{Haglund-Wise-GAFA}.
 In particular, $G$ must be torsion-free and finitely generated.

 In the rest of Section~\ref{ultra sect} we make the following assumption.